The Premier Site for Russian Culture

 The costume ball of 13/26 February involved 390 guests dressed in historical costumes dating from the seventeenth century.
 The palace commandant, Major General Vladimir Voyeikov, wrote in his memoirs: “The impression was fabulous – from the mass of historical national costumes richly decorated with rare furs, magnificent diamonds, pearls and semi-precious stones... the family jewels appeared on this day in such abundance that it exceeded all expectations.”

-Tsar Nicholas II was dressed as Tsar Alexis Mikhailovich (1645–76).
-Nicholas II admired Tsar Alexis and named his own son Alexis when he was born the following year.
-Nicholas hoped that the ball would act as the first step towards restoring the old Muscovite court ceremonies and costumes which had existed before the reforms of Peter the Great (1682–1725).
+All the costumes worn by the guests were brand new, but richly embellished with real objects dating from the seventeenth century.
+Thirty-eight historical accessories came from the Armoury in the Moscow Kremlin – sixteen of which were used in the costume of Tsar Nicholas II, who came dressed as Tsar Alexis Mikhailovich.
+Nicholas II admired Tsar Alexis and named his only son Alexis when he was born the following year.
+He hoped that the ball would act as the first step towards restoring the old Muscovite court ceremonies and costumes which had existed before the reforms of Peter the Great.

-Alexandra Fyodorovna was dressed as Alexis’s first wife, Maria Miloslavskaya (rather than his second wife, Natalia Naryshkina, who was the mother of Peter the Great).
-Ivan Vsevolozhsky, formerly director of the Imperial Theatres (1881–99) and now director of the Imperial Hermitage (1899–1909), helped to design her costume.
-He recalled: “Empress Alexandra was very beautiful...
+Alexandra Fyodorovna was dressed as Tsar Alexis’s first wife, Maria Miloslavskaya (rather than his second wife, Natalia Naryshkina, who was the mother of Peter the Great).
+The empress’s costume was based on an image of Maria Miloslavskaya in an old icon, Kii Cross with Bystanders (1671), while her whole image was favourably compared by a fashionable French magazine to a Byzantine mosaic in the Basilica of San Vitale in Ravenna.
+Ivan Vsevolozhsky, formerly director of the Imperial Theatres (1881–99) and now director of the Imperial Hermitage (1899–1909), helped to design her costume and recalled: “Empress Alexandra was very beautiful...
 Her dress was made of broadcloth woven with matte gold and a pattern embroidered with silver thread.
 The regalia collar abounded in emeralds and diamonds with the central emerald the size of your palm.”

 “However,” Vsevolozhsky noted in his diary on 2/15 January 1903, “the public is not happy.
 No one has money to spare.
 The Russian costumes cost crazy sums of money – silk damask fabric, broadcloth embroidered with gold and silver, furs are very expensive.
 Besides, dancing in heavy dresses and fur coats is not much fun.
 Poor Alexandra Fyodorovna seems to have an unlucky hand and a penchant for inappropriate things.”
 The empress’s lady-in-waiting, Baroness Sophie Buxdoeveden, wrote in her memoirs that Alexandra’s crown was so heavy that she was unable to bend her head to eat during the banquet.

 Grand Duchess Xenia wore a kokoshnik designed by Eugène Fabergé (1874–1960), eldest son of the imperial jeweller Peter Carl Fabergé, which was recently discovered in the collection of the Omsk Museum of History and Local Studies (2022).
+The costume makers were so overworked that Xenia’s dress arrived unembroidered, barely an hour before she was due to set off for the ball (she calls her dressmaker, Ivanova, a “beast” in her diary).
 Xenia’s costume later inspired the “gold travel disguise” of Padmé Amidala (mother of Luke Skywalker), which was designed by Trisha Biggar from Glasgow and worn by Natalie Portman in Star Wars: Episode II – Attack of the Clones (2002).

-Princess Zinaida Yussupova wore the dress of a seventeenth-century boyar’s wife decorated by Cartier with precious stones.
+Princess Zinaida Yussupova wore the dress of a seventeenth-century boyar’s wife decorated with precious stones from Cartier.
 Infanta Eulalia of Spain wrote: “Amazing jewels, treasures of the West and the East, completed her attire.
 With pearl beads, heavy golden bracelets with Byzantine patterns, earrings with turquoise and pearls and with rings that glowed with all colors of the rainbow, the princess looked like an ancient empress.”

 Prince Chakrabongse Bhuvanath of Siam was dressed as a Streltsky spearman of the late seventeenth century.
 After initially learning Russian in Great Britain (1896–98), Prince Chakrabongse spent a decade in St Petersburg, where he studied at the Corps des Pages (1898–1902) and served in the Hussars Life Guards Regiment (1902–08).
 During his time in Russia, he met Katerina Desnitska from Lutsk at an imperial ball (1905) and married her in Constantinople (1907).
 The couple was divorced after Chakrabongse had an affair with his fifteen-year-old niece (1919) and he died shortly afterwards of pneumonia (1920).

 The ball was held in the Concert Hall of the Winter Palace – part of the Neva Enfilade – which was decorated with stands imitating the interiors of a Moscow palace in the seventeenth century.
-The dancing was choreographed by two professional ballet directors and dancers, Nikolai Aistov and Jósef Krzesiński (brother of Mathilde Kschessinska).
+The attendants were serenaded by the famous choir of Alexander Arkhangelsky, while the dancing was choreographed by two professional ballet directors and dancers, Nikolai Aistov and Jósef Krzesiński (brother of Mathilde Kschessinska).